ONEARMY/academy/docs/create/injection-moulds.md

 The maximum possible part size is defined by multiple variables:

 1. Maximum volume -> is the part volume (inclusive sprue, gates and runners) less than 150g? (for the standard v3 injection machine).
 Going towards the upper end of the volume range >130g will make additional compressing of the plastic necessary and reduce the cycle time.
-The granule has a bigger volume than the molten volume of the plastic.
+The flakes have a bigger volume than the molten volume of the plastic.
 See image below
 <img style="margin-left:0px;" src="../assets/create/volume.jpg" width="500"/>

 2. Total Size of the mould -> can it be used with my injection machine?